Iran and the U.S.: What Next?VIEW EVENT DETAILS

-On the campaign trail, President Donald Trump repeatedly denounced the Joint Comprehensive Plan of Action — the “Iran Deal” to dismantle that country’s nuclear program — and said he would dismantle the agreement.
-Just days after the inauguration, Iran conducted missile tests, and a second time despite President Trump’s warning that Iran “was playing with fire.”
+On the campaign trail, Donald Trump repeatedly denounced the Joint Comprehensive Plan of Action — the “Iran Deal” to dismantle that country’s nuclear program — and said he would withdraw from the agreement.
+Just days after the inauguration, Iran conducted missile tests, drawing a warning from President Trump that Iran “was playing with fire.”
 Relations between the two countries have remained contentious, and the escalation and potential for conflict are causes for concern.
-Against this backdrop, Iran will hold its presidential elections this May.
-President Hassan Rouhani and the reformists in Iran won the 2013 vote on a promise to improve Iran’s economy and integrate more broadly with the global economy—aligning with the aspirations of Iran’s restive and politically active young population.
+Against this backdrop, in late May Iran re-elected President Hassan Rouhani, who in 2013 had promised to improve Iran’s economy, and integrate more broadly with the global economy—aligning with the aspirations of Iran’s restive and politically active young population.
 Though Iran has yet to see the economic gains it had hoped for following the nuclear deal, the election result is a reaffirmation of the country’s trajectory under President Rouhani’s leadership—at least in contrast to alternative candidates.
 Just days after the election President Trump, on his first overseas trip as president, called for isolating Iran during his visit to Saudi Arabia.

 Ambassador John Limbert is the former deputy assistant secretary of state for Iran in the State Department's Bureau of Near Eastern Affairs.
 He is a veteran U.S. diplomat and a former official at the U.S. Embassy in Tehran, where he was held captive during the Iran hostage crisis.
 Ambassador Limbert first joined the Foreign Service in 1973, and his overseas experience also included tours in Algeria, Djibouti, Iraq, Saudi Arabia, and the United Arab Emirates.
 He retired from the Foreign Service with the rank of Minister-Counselor and now serves as professor of International Affairs at the U.S. Naval Academy.

 Karim Sadjadpour is a senior fellow at the Carnegie Endowment and alumnus of Asia Society's Asia 21 Young Leaders Network.
 He joined Carnegie after four years as the chief Iran analyst at the International Crisis Group based in Washington and Tehran, where he conducted dozens of interviews with senior Iranian officials and hundreds with Iranian intellectuals.
-He is a regular contributor to BBC TV and radio, CNN, National Public Radio, PBS NewsHour, and Al-Jazeera and contributes regularly to publications such as the Economist, the Washington Post, the New York Times, the International Herald Tribune, and Foreign Policy.
+He is frequently interviewed on TV and radio, and contributes regularly to publications such as the Economist, the Washington Post, the New York Times, the International Herald Tribune, and Foreign Policy.